simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 In the path above `default` means that the frontpage template is not part of any modules.
 If you are replacing a template that is part of a module, then use the module name instead of `default`.

-In example, to override the `preprodwarning` template, (the file is located in `modules/preprodwarning/templates/warning.php`), you need to add a new file:
+For example, to override the `preprodwarning` template, (the file is located in `modules/preprodwarning/templates/warning.php`), you need to add a new file:

 	modules/mymodule/themes/fancytheme/preprodwarning/warning.php